tylim88/FirelordJS/README.md

 ## Contribution

+(The lower it goes, the harder it is)

-1. For starter, you can refactor files in `src/types` folder.
+1. For starter, you can refactor files in `src/types` folder, especially `src/types/queryConstraintLimitation.ts`.

 2. Simplify type logic and remove dead code.

+3. Utilizing the latest Typescript feature, like [extends Constraints on infer Type Variables](https://devblogs.microsoft.com/typescript/announcing-typescript-4-7/#extends-constraints-on-infer-type-variables) to reduce code length.

-3. You can also work on the [documentation](https://github.com/tylim88/FirelordJSDoc).
+4. You can also work on the [documentation](https://github.com/tylim88/FirelordJSDoc).

+5. You can help to implement the exact same type logics for (NodeJS Admin version)[https://github.com/tylim88/Firelord], the admin version is still using the old logics.
+Note that there is no V9 for admin, so we need to rewrite the runtime wrapper for it to looks like V9.
+We must reuse the type logics and tests code for consistency.

-4. Looking for a challenge?
+6. Looking for a challenge?
 Then you can try to implement `mandatory field type`:

 - It is a special type that assign (with union) to object member.
 - Members with such type become `required` even in `update` operations(all members in update operations are partial by default).